hchbaw/opp.zsh/README.md

 TODO: in case these (ci" with improper double quotes) situations.
 TODO: operator (currently c, d and y)
 TODO: o_v o_V o_CTRL_V
-TODO: aw aW iW as is op ip at it
+TODO: as is op ip at it

 History

+v0.0.5
+Add opp/textobj-between.zsh
+Add `opp-installer-add' for the extentions.
+Add aw aW iW and fix iw.

 v0.0.4
 Add textobj-between link.